wp-plugins/caascade/readme.txt

 2. Can I try out the services ?

 Yes, 250 points are immediately awarded upon signup, and another 250 points are awarded the first of the month.
-This should be enough for light users to take advantage of a particular service without any purchase.
+This should be enough for users to take advantage of a particular service without any purchase.

 3. How does the point system work ?